Thrishanth237/Ex.No.9.PE/README.md

 The generated video successfully attempts to reproduce the major characteristics of the reference:

-1. A modern vehicle is shown driving without a visible driver.
+1. An autonomous delivery drone is shown carrying a package.
-2. The vehicle travels on a public road.
+2. The drone travels through an urban environment.
-3. Other vehicles are present in surrounding lanes.
+3. Buildings and roads are visible.
-4. The vehicle follows a defined road path.
+4. Trees and vehicles are present.
-5. Traffic signals and road infrastructure are included.
+5. The drone follows a controlled flight path.
 6. The scene takes place during daylight.
-7. The camera provides a realistic automotive perspective.
+7. The camera provides a realistic aerial perspective.
-8. The generated scene follows a realistic automotive-video style.
+8. The package is delivered near a residential building.
-9. The overall concept of autonomous driving is preserved.
+9. The generated scene follows a realistic technology-video style.

 ---